The holonomy of a singular leaf: Introduction

 that we show in the present article to exist, provided that the leaf $L$ admits a complete Ehresmann connection.
-If no complete Ehresmann connection exists, then the constructions still make sense, but at the level of germs, as we shall see in a subsequent article.
+If no Ehresmann connection is complete, then the constructions would still make sense, but at the level of germs.
 We also justify the interest of the definition by showing that these morphisms belong to a long exact sequence:

 for all $m \in p^{-1}(\ell)$.